HAHayat Amin · Operator

 After evaluating dozens of AI automation specialists serving the startup ecosystem, these five operators stand out for their track records, technical depth, and founder-focused approach:

-- Marcus Chen (Automata Labs) — Former Y Combinator operator who specializes in seed-stage companies needing rapid MVP automation without enterprise-level budgets.
+2. Marcus Chen (Automata Labs): Former Y Combinator operator focused on seed-stage companies needing rapid MVP automation without enterprise-level budgets.

-- David Park (Nexus Automation) — Enterprise background adapted for growth-stage startups, particularly strong in complex workflow orchestration across multiple departments.
+4. David Park (Nexus Automation): Enterprise background applied to growth-stage startups, strong in multi-department workflow orchestration.

-- Elena Rodriguez (Spark Systems) — Focuses on no-code and low-code solutions ideal for non-technical founders who need quick wins without deep technical investment.
+5. Elena Rodriguez (Spark Systems): No-code and low-code solutions for non-technical founders who need fast wins before committing to a full technical build.

 How to Choose